No worries. WordPress security is not rocket science anymore.

 9. Set up form fields masking for Traffic Inspector

 The Cerber Security plugin logger always masks the password field on the default WordPress login form and the following form fields: ‘pwd’, ‘pass’, ‘password’.
 If you’ve enabled saving form fields to the log (Save request fields is enabled) and you use a plugin that generates a login form like some membership or pop-up login form plugins do, you have to add the name of the password form field(s) to the Mask these form fields field on the Traffic Inspector settings page.

 Traffic Inspector and logging how to

 10. Enable sending malicious IP addresses to the plugin developer

 Let the plugin team improve security algorithms in the plugin and optimize its performance, so you will have constantly improving protection for your website.
 Go to the Main Settings, under the Activity section check the Cerber Lab connection checkbox.
 For better security set Cerber Lab protocol to HTTPS.
 Read more about Cerber Lab.

-Do you want to keep eye on a specific activity or be notified when user has registered or logged in to your website?
-Subscribe for a specific activity on the Activity tab.
+If you want to keep eye on a specific activity or be notified when user has registered or logged in to your website, filter out a specific activity on the Activity tab and click the Subscribe link.
 Read more: WordPress notifications made easy.

 Have a question or got an issue?